Khushiiii-03/BFSI-Highlights-Extractor-for-HCLTECH/README.md

 Developed a Streamlit web application that scrapes and aggregates BFSI-related press releases and quarterly earnings from leading IT companies (Infosys, TCS, Wipro, HCLTech, etc.) using Python, Selenium, BeautifulSoup, and PDF parsing.
-Deployed on Render with automated Chrome setup for cloud execution.

 ---